 |Position:||Assistant Coach - Inside Linebackers|

 Following an eight-year career as an NFL linebacker, Ruud got his start in coaching on the Nebraska staff as a defensive intern in 2014.
-Ruud then served as a quality control administrator on Frost's staff at Central Florida the past two seasons, helping the Knights to the greatest two-year turnaround in modern college football history, including a 13-0 record in 2017, when UCF was the nation's only unbeaten team and won the American Athletic Conference title and the Peach Bowl.
+Ruud then served as a quality control administrator on Frost's staff at Central Florida in 2016 and 2017, helping the Knights to the greatest two-year turnaround in modern college football history, including a 13-0 record in 2017, when UCF was the nation's only unbeaten team and won the American Athletic Conference title and the Peach Bowl.

-Ruud was hired as part of Frost’s Nebraska staff in early December, but was elevated to an assistant coach role in January, on the first day that FBS football programs were allowed to add a 10th full-time assistant coach.
+Ruud was hired as part of Frost’s Nebraska staff in December of 2017, and was elevated to an assistant coach role in January of 2018, on the first day that FBS football programs were allowed to add a 10th full-time assistant coach.

 Ruud boasts extensive knowledge of the linebacker position from his playing days.
 He totaled a school-record 432 tackles in his Nebraska career, 90 more than any other Husker.
 He was a freshman All-American, a three-time All-Big 12 selection and a 2004 third-team All-American.
 Ruud played in the 2002 Rose Bowl, when Nebraska battled Miami for the national championship.

 Following his Husker career, Ruud was a second-round pick in the 2005 NFL Draft, when the Tampa Bay Buccaneers selected him with the 36th overall pick.
 Ruud spent eight seasons in the NFL, recording 658 tackles with six sacks, seven interceptions and six forced fumbles.
 He played six seasons in Tampa Bay and also played for Tennessee, New Orleans and Houston.